modlee-ai/modlee/docs/source/notebooks/time_series_forecasting.rst

 3. Evaluate Model: Assess the performance of the trained model on the test data.

+Note: currently `TimeseriesForecastingModleeModel` does not support PyTorch Recurrent Layers.

 |Open in Kaggle|

 First, we will import the the necessary libraries and set up the